sakalu1234/Cyclistic-Case-Study/README.md

 ****************************************************************************************************************
 **Analyze**

-After I rechecked several time on the cleaning process, I finally started to analyze the data to identify reasons for the different behaviors of casual riders and member riders.
+After I rechecked several times on the cleaning process, I finally started to analyze the data to identify reasons for the different behaviors of casual riders and member riders.
 Since Bigquery does not provide any data visualization, I decided to use Tableau software to visualize the data.

-1. We can see it from here that casual riders prefer to ride longer than member riders.
+1. We can see from here that casual riders prefer to ride longer than member riders.
 For both riders, the peak occurs on Saturday and Sunday.

 	However, compared to member riders, the average time for casual riders is more fluctuant.
 I assumed that most member riders use our bike-sharing service to commute on regular basis and most casual riders use it for leisure purposes and these people could be visitors.

  ![1](https://user-images.githubusercontent.com/63176613/127579623-b6265f55-2e1a-49c9-9f71-1dfd27ff6a2c.png)

 Figure 2 and Figure 3 confirm the theory.
 Casual riders are concentrated on the North Side community area of Chicago but member riders are more scattered throughout the city.

 ![2](https://user-images.githubusercontent.com/63176613/127579688-aca72d1b-6466-4c58-bd24-be380de73faf.png)